MohammedAltwaity/JavaEmployeeProject/README.md

 # JavaEmployeeProject
-This project handles the employees data, and the data is collected from csv files
+This project handles the employees data by reading the data from csv files